Alan Toth: Director & Producer of Posh Corps

 Lauren is a freelance media-maker and writer.
 Her short documentary The Urban Forest won two awards at the San Luis Obispo International Film Festival in 2013.

 Lauren served as a Peace Corps volunteer in Panama from 2013 to 2015.
-She studied environmental studies and creative writing at Oberlin College.
+She studied documentary film at the UC Berkeley Graduate School of Journalism.
+She also studied environmental studies and creative writing at Oberlin College.
 She currently lives in Berkeley, CA.

 Socorra is a blues/folk singer-songwriter from the San Francisco Bay Area.
 She served as a Peace Corps volunteer in Morocco.
 An adventurer at heart, Socorra spent two years in Peace Corps Morocco where she was inspired to write and record her first EP entitled "Little by Little."